Monday, January 28, 2019

 Taking down the kids' Christmas tree always morphs into moving the couch, sweeping and mopping the entire den, wiping down the couch, and just generally refreshing the room.

 I haven't done any real decorating in here for ages.
-Other than adding some rustic floating shelves above the couch, switching out some pillows, and losing those sconces I can't think of where to get started.
 This weekend I will refresh the mantel, though.

 My first little potato tot was born this day 29 years ago.
 Here he is with his Nana - she though he was the most amazing baby and was smitten with him.
 Its sad that he does not remember her, but a little bit of the love she poured into him is still with him.
 Happy Birthday, Spencer!